pleasureman/testimprovement/article/resource_management_english.md

 It is relevant to the cgroup/cpu/cpu.cfs_period_us.

-The following example sets CPU period to 50000ms and verifys the value of the cgroup file.
+The following example sets CPU period to 50000ms and verifies the value of the cgroup file.

     $ docker run -ti --cpu-period 50000 ubuntu:14.04 bash -c "cat /sys/fs/cgroup/cpu/cpu.cfs_period_us"
     50000